magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

     If you find the following content difficult to understand, consider revisiting it after reading the "Stack" chapter.

 So, what is the intrinsic connection between iteration and recursion?
 Taking the above recursive function as an example, the summation operation occurs during the recursion's "return" phase.
-This means that the initially called function is the last to complete its summation operation, **mirroring the "last in, first out" principle of a stack**.
+This means that the initially called function is the last to complete its summation operation.
+This working mechanism is similar to the **"first in, last out" principle of the stack**.

 Recursive terms like "call stack" and "stack frame space" hint at the close relationship between recursion and stacks.